igorski/MWEngine/README.md

 ### Build instructions

-The makefile (/jni/Android.mk) has been written to build the library using the Android NDK (Native Development Kit) in conjunction with SWIG.
+The makefile (_/jni/Android.mk_) has been written to build the library by default using SWIG, making it available to both C++- and Java codebases.
+The SWIG interface file (_jni/mwengine.i_) includes all the engine's actors that should be exposed to Java.

 Those of a Unix-bent can immediately run the _build.sh_-file in the /src-folder, just make sure ANDROID_NDK_ROOT points to the correct installation directory on your system!

 For the unfortunate on Windows, adjusting the shell script to a .BAT-file shouldn't be too troublesome.